hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Does a Traffic Ticket Work In Hawaii?

-Under §291C–165, an officer will issue a ticket to an offender if the violation does not warrant an arrest.
+Under §291C–165, an officer may issue a ticket to an offender if the violation does not warrant an arrest.
 This citation, also known as a traffic ticket, is an official notice that informs the driver of their offense and the applicable administrative remedy.
-A traffic ticket in Hawaii will contain the following information:
+A traffic ticket in Hawaii generally contains the following information:

 • The traffic citation number